THE BEST LAS VEGAS PROPERTIES

 when due.

-Deposit - A sum of money given to bind the sale
+Deposit - A sum of money given to bind the

-in the processing of a loan.
+funds in the processing of a loan.
 See earnest money deposit.

 Depreciation - A decline in the value of property